mirvald-space/NinjaTranslate/README.md

 - Admin statistics
 - Webhook support for cloud deployment
 - Auto-ping to prevent idle state on free hosting plans
+- Subscription requirement system (users must subscribe to specified channels to use the bot)

 ## Project Structure